MesutHakanTaskiner/AI_Chatbot_With_LTM/README.md

 ## Project Structure
 - **Gemini Information**
-Gemini is a state-of-the-art language model that serves as the primary NLP engine in this project, processing natural language inputs and generating high-quality responses.
+Gemini is a state-of-the-art language model that serves as the primary in this project, processing natural language inputs and generating high-quality responses.
 Its integration is configured via the API key in the .env file, enabling robust dialogue management and advanced language understanding.

 - **app.py**
   The main entry point of the application.
 It initializes configurations, sets up modules, and orchestrates the workflow by importing necessary components from other modules.